hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 I'll provide some entirely personal comments from here onwards (and some sweet, sweet lore).

-Going into the snippet, I can do nothing about getting flabbergasted by the inconventional naming conventions (even though the code's working perfectly).
+Going into the snippet, I could do nothing but get flabbergasted by the inconventional naming conventions (even though the code's working perfectly).
 The unreliable parsing from `parse[num]["time_limit"]` might also seem a little vague at first, since there isn't a strict schema being enforced due to Python's core json implementation being dynamic in nature.

 As a matter of fact, during the primary (and late-game) stages, Monzu himself ended up parsing the `time_limit` field as integers rather than `datetime` instances, and even when he did end up parsing correctly, he passed `datetime` objects directly into the schema for reflecting back. *\*confused Monzu noises in the background wondering why it ain't behaving like Rust\**